yhanyi/PaperHans/README.md

 **1. Setup** (Updated as of 25 June 2024)

-UPDATE: Run `sh start.sh` from the root directory of the project to automatically build.
+Run `sh start.sh` from the root directory of the project to automatically build.

-NOTE: Many functionalities are temporarily hardcoded.
-Update the ALPACA_CREDS with your own Alpaca keys and credentials in `trading_script.py` for local testing.
+Note: Our API keys are currently deployed onto the Vercel as well.
+We'll implement a feature to collect and store API keys for each user.

+To manually run:

 1. First `cd` into the project directory.